This is pre-quarantine, and I just never got around to posting this post.

-Ok, this is where things made a turn for the good because I really enjoyed this dish (except do not think it has anything to do with being Japanese (not like everything has to be, but what dishes what dishes are Japanese?
+Ok, this is where things made a turn for the good because I really enjoyed this dish, except do not think it has anything to do with being Japanese (not like everything has to be, but what dishes what dishes are Japanese?
 Just the sushi?).

 What part of this dish could make it Japanese?
 The black garlic tahini (Middle Eastern), spicy honey, pork belly, to the currants (btw, isn’t it strawberries and basil), to the pickled shallots?
 Nothing, but I enjoyed it, and when I saw it, I thought the black ingredient was a nori tsukudani (a seasoned nori paste made with shoyu, that I used to eat on rice as a kid), but naaawwww, “you’re wrong,” it wasn’t.

 The menu uses a lot of Japanese words, but the preparation to ingredients are mostly just random ingredients and flavors, but that does not take away from the place because everything is properly prepared and tasted great.

 One example of their menu items is their Sasami Yaki to the Suzuki Yaki (btw “yaki” just means grilled), both of these dishes are more on par with being a Thai dish due to the use of coconut milk to cilantro (SE Asian ingredients) – two ingredients not associated with being Japanese.

 I could go on and on, but like I said before, I don’t think it matters because I bet it all tastes good, and if they need to market their restaurant as Japanese over being just Asian (Korean, Thai, Chinese, etc.), to get people through their door, have at it brah.